Wrongful Death Lawsuits in Missouri or Kansas

 Some of the common types of wrongful deaths include:

-- fatal car accidents, motorcycle accidents, semi-truck crashes, and bicycle or pedestrian accidents;
+- fatal car accidents, motorcycle accidents, semi-truck crashes, bicycle accidents or pedestrian accidents;

-- fatal falls or fatal injuries on dangerous properties
+- fatal slip, trip and falls or fatal injuries on dangerous properties

 - medical malpractice;